-If the Staff Disciplinary Committee decides the complaint is substantiated on the balance of probabilities, having considered the evidence, it will consider whether dismissal is the appropriate sanction.
+If the Principal or any Staff Disciplinary Committee (as appropriate) decides that a complaint is substantiated on the balance of probabilities, having considered the evidence, they will consider whether dismissal is the appropriate sanction.
 For cases of gross misconduct or where there is already a live final written warning dismissal would be the normal sanction.
 In cases of gross misconduct, dismissal would be without notice or without pay in lieu of notice.
+It may also be appropriate in cases of serious misconduct which do not constitute cases of gross misconduct.

-The Staff Disciplinary Committee may alternatively decide to issue a further final warning rather than dismiss.
-The Staff Disciplinary Committee will state its decision and its reasons and will soon afterwards confirm them in writing to the employee (and their representative).
+The Staff Disciplinary Committee may alternatively decide to issue a further final warning rather than dismiss, if they deem it appropriate.
+The Principal or Staff Disciplinary Committee will state their decision and its reasons and will soon afterwards confirm them in writing to the employee (and their representative).

-The action which is taken will depend upon the seriousness of the breach of discipline, the employee's seniority, whether trust and confidence with the employee remains intact or could be retrieved and any other relevant circumstances, such as whether it is a first or second offence and the damage (including potential damage) caused to the Academy.
+The action taken will depend upon the seriousness of the breach of discipline, the employee's seniority, whether trust and confidence with the employee remains intact or could be retrieved and any other relevant circumstances, such as whether it is a first or second offence and the damage (including potential damage) caused to the Academy Trust.